 Just to note, the rental market is highly competitive in certain areas, especially those with coveted zoned elementary schools.
 Yet, there is a sign of hope.
 The New York Times reported the potential for a glut caused by an abundance of construction in the Downtown Brooklyn area.
 According to the New York Times Article, discounts and incentives are currently being given at "At 7 DeKalb, a new 23-story tower atop the City Point mall complex, the landlord is offering two months of free rent with a 14-month... lease, and use of the building’s fitness center and other amenities for a year without charge.
 That means a one-bedroom, one-bathroom place can be had for $3,428 a month; a two-bedroom, two-bath apartment goes for $5,057."

-If you want to find a new apartment in Brooklyn, here's the twelve top Brooklyn neighborhoods, organized alphabetically.
+If you want to find a new apartment in Brooklyn, here are the twelve top Brooklyn neighborhoods, organized alphabetically.

 01 of 12

 Bay Ridge is a stable residential community with a lot of restaurants, stores, and shopping, including Century 21 discount store.

 Current rentals on the market: Studio $1425, A Seven Hundred-Foot One Bedroom $1600, and a various Two Bedrooms averaging $2400.